Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Compatibility of affects relations with space-time

 Moreover, as motivated in \cite{VVC} we only need to consider Irred$_1$ affects relations to ensure that the conditions are not unnecessarily strong.
 For instance, the reducible relation $X_1 X_2 \affects Y$ may arise in a model where $X_1\dircause Y$ and $X_2$ is a dummy variable with no incoming or outgoing arrows (no causes or effects).
 In that case $\YY \succ \XX_2$ is not implied by any relativistic causality principle, and only the constraint implied by the equivalent irreducible relation $X_1\affects Y$ is relevant for no superluminal signalling, imposing $\YY\succ \XX_1$.
 As motivated in \cref{sec:affects-red}, irreducibility serves to eliminate such redundancies.

 This can be formalized to the following condition proposed in \cite{VVC}.
-Here we provide a simplified version, with regard to the embedding as well as in the restriction to unconditional affects relations.
+For the purposes of this work, we provide a simplified version, with regard to the embedding as well as in the restriction to unconditional affects relations.

 \begin{definition}[\textbf{compat}] Let $\SC$ be a set of ORVs from a set of RVs $S$ and a poset $\TT$ with an embedding $\mathcal{E}$.
 Then a set of unconditional affects relations $\mathscr{A}$ is said to be \emph{compatible} with $\mathcal{E}$ (or satisfies \textbf{compat}) if the following condition holds: \begin{itemize} \item Let $X, Y \subset S$ be disjoint non-empty sets of RVs, $Z \subset S$ another disjoint set of RVs, potentially empty.
 If ($X \affects Y \given \doo(Z)$) $\in \mathscr{A}$ and is Irred$_1$, then $\Fut_s (\YY\ZZ) = \Fut_s (\YY) \cap \Fut_s (\ZZ) \subseteq \Fut_s (\XX) \, .$ \end{itemize} \end{definition}